 Ali Joy Richardson is a theatre director, playwright, and producer in Toronto dedicated to telling new and underrepresented stories.
 Originally from Nova Scotia, she has made theatre in Edinburgh, Vancouver, Berlin, Halifax, Edmonton, & Toronto in museums, office buildings, basements, hospitals, cafés, art studios, defunct record shops, closed schools, kitchens, and harbours.

-She has been the Artistic Producer of Toronto's Paprika Festival since 2017 (which provides year-round theatre training and professional mentorship to young artists and presents a festival of their original work each spring) and was a director in residence with Canadian Stage’s RBC Emerging Artist Program and a playwright in Nightwood Theatre’s Write from the Hip unit.
+She was the Artistic Producer of Toronto's Paprika Festival from 2017-2019 (which provides year-round theatre training and professional mentorship to young artists and presents a festival of their original work each spring) and was a director in residence with Canadian Stage’s RBC Emerging Artist Program and a playwright in Nightwood Theatre’s Write from the Hip unit.
 She was a finalist for the 2018 Safe Words New Canadian Play Contest and her plays have been read in DaPoPo Theatre’s Live-In Festival (Halifax) and Nightwood Theatre’s Groundswell Festival.
-Her play A Bear Awake in Winter (about a high school band class) ran to critical and audience acclaim in the 2019 Next Stage Festival.
-She directed In Real Life (by Nick Green & Kevin Wong) for Sheridan’s 2018 Canadian Music Theatre Project and her solo show Roxy (about an unorthodox motivational speaker/self-defence coach) was a hit in the 2018 Toronto Fringe and was remounted in Convergence Theatre's Catapult Festival.
+Her play A Bear Awake in Winter (about bullying in a high school band class) ran to critical and audience acclaim in the 2019 Next Stage Festival.
+She directed In Real Life (a dystopian coming-of-age musical by Nick Green & Kevin Wong) for Sheridan’s 2018 Canadian Music Theatre Project and her solo show Roxy (about an unorthodox motivational speaker/self-defence coach) was a hit in the 2018 Toronto Fringe and was remounted in Convergence Theatre's Catapult Festival.

 More about her independent work: Binocular Theatre